adrian-1990/bjj-homepage/README.md

 * Timetable
 * Contact-us

 The navbar and footer will be present on all pages.
-The navbar will allow for the user to navigate the site easily and allow them to navigate to the differant sections of the page.
-The footer will contain all the links to the clubs social media account if they want to connect that way.
+This will allow the user to easily navigate the site and to get in contact via social media.

 ### Landing page.

 This is the default page when people visit the site.
 There will be a header element with the club logo and nav elements.
 A main image of people training BJJ.
 3 links to the other pages on the site and the footer at the end.

+When you land on the page you first see the navbar and a large image of people training BJJ.
+This will let the site user know how they can naviagate the site and give them an idea of what the club offers.

+As you scroll down the page you come to a section with three images and links to other sections of the page.
+On a PC or laptop when the user hovers over the text under the images they will change color to let the user know they can be interacted with and encourage the user to click the links and find out more about what the club has to offer.

+At the end of the page is the footer with the links to our social media links.
+Again these change color when hover over to encourage interaction.

 ### Classes page.